zacanger/niddesa/book/00-introduction.md

 answer](https://buddhism.stackexchange.com/a/43712/19522) that pointed me to a Sinhala translation; I also later found a Chinese translation.
-Not knowing Sinhala or Chinese, I automated translations using a bit of code, and took these translations and wrangled them into this edition, with much help from Pāli romanizations and some dictionaries.
+Not knowing Sinhala or Chinese, I automated translations using a bit of code, and took these translations and wrangled them into this edition.
+As the work progressed I referenced Pāli romanizations more and more, with the help of some dictionaries, so this translation is a combination of the translation from the Chinese and Pāli, with some occasional help from the translation from the Sinhala.
 There will likely be many errors, inaccuracies, and inconsistencies in this early version, but it will improve with time.

 This translation prefers Pāli over Sanskrit terms (dhamma vs. dharma, kamma vs. karma, etc.).
 If you're used to the Sanskrit terms — to paraphrase Engels,